boraoku/zemingeril/README.md

 For Windows, just use the provided VS file `ZeminGeril.sln` to compile.

-There are some compiled files under `Build` folder.
+There are some compiled files under `build` folder.
 Windows EXE file will require [Microsoft Visual C++ Redistributable](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) runtime files installed on the system.